varung735/street_style_landing_page/Readme.md

 1. It took me around a complete day to figure out the position property.
 2. Making a navbar isn't easy for a beginner.
 So, It took me an ample amount of time as well.

+> This website isn't responsive for now.
+So, kindly try to open this website in a PC right now.
+> In near future, the page will be responsive.